Do I have to be registered with Disability Services to receive academic accommodations?

 What do I do if I have reason to believe my access to accommodations has been denied?

-- Students who are not receiving the accommodations they are eligible for and have requested through the Disability Services Office, should first contact the Coordinator of Disability Services, Amber D. Morgan.
+- Students who are not receiving the accommodations they are eligible for should first contact the Disability Services Office.
 If after mediation a student still has reason to believe they have been denied accommodations, they are encouraged to utilize the mechanisms in place to bring about a timely resolution.
 Please read the Grievance Process for further information.

 Do all of the buildings on campus have accessible entrances?